OXY2DEV/ui.nvim/README.md

 - Going into `command mode` after a write causes duplicate message with wrong kind.
   Breaks: `nvim-0.11`

+## 📝 Requirements

+- Neovim 0.11, though 0.10 also works *for the most part*.

 ## 📥 Installation

 ### 💤 lazy.nvim